AICoE/log-anomaly-detector/README.md

 ### Training

-**trainer.py** reads in log data from a specific service from an index at an Elasticsearch endpoint, parses the json data and converts it into a vector represntation using Word2Vec.
+**trainer.py** reads in log data from a specific service from an index at an Elasticsearch endpoint, parses the json data and converts it into a vector representation using Word2Vec.
 It then trains a Self-Organizing Map on our current log data.
 This script then saves the W2V model as well as the trained SOM to disk to be used later by the inference script.
 It provides the option to either generate a new trained model or to update the existing model.

 ### Inference

 **infer.py** loads the models saved by the training script and (with default configuration) pulls the last minute of logs from a specific service at an Elasticsearch endpoint.
 It then updates the existing W2V models and converts the new data into vectors that can be fed into the Self-Organizing Map.
-The function will then produce an anomaly score for each log and determine if they are anomolaouse or not.
+The function will then produce an anomaly score for each log and determine if they are anomalouse or not.
 This function will then push the log back to a new Elasticsearch index that can be reviewed later by the user.

 ### Supporting Scripts